aturingmachine/mevn-stack/README.md

 `----/api.js`-- Routes for the API.

 `----/user.js`-- Routes specific to the user resource.

+`/views`

+`--/config/http.js`-- Axios config for local request

+`--/pages/`-- Separate Component Pages go here.

+`--/router/index.js`-- Config for [vue-router](https://github.com/vuejs/vue-router)

+`--/App.vue`-- Component that has Nav-Drawer, Footer, and Toolbar wrapped around a router view of other components.

+`--/main.js`-- Registers the Vue components and Router

+`--/index.html`-- The file we return, has the Vue app in it.

 ### User Resource
 The example resource is as follows